-- You will likely receive both positive feedback on your child's progress and feedback on areas that need improvement.
-Be prepared to ask questions about ways you and the teacher can help your child with some of their challenges.
+- You will likely receive both positive feedback on your student's progress and feedback on areas that need improvement.
+Be prepared to ask questions about ways you and the teacher can help your student with some of their challenges.

 - If needed, request an interpreter beforehand; your child should not act as interpreter during the meeting.

-- Make a list of questions based on how your child is doing at school (see below for some sample questions).
+- Make a list of questions based on how your student is doing at school (see below for some sample questions).